 About Me: Beth Godbee

-I’m an educator living in Milwaukee, Wisconsin, with connections to many places, including East Tennessee, Atlanta, and Washington, D.C.
+I’m an educator living in Washington, D.C. with connections to many places, including Wisconsin, Tennessee, and Georgia.
 I write from my identities as a white, feminist teacher and researcher; reiki and yoga practitioner; hiker and vegan.
-My deepest commitments are to equity, justice, and peace.
+My deepest commitments are to equity and justice.
 These commitments lead me to think and write about intersectional identities, embodiment, power, and rights, among other matters.
 In this blog, I document my ongoing efforts, struggles, and attitude of “try-try again” to align with these commitments.